SpokaneTech/SpokanePythonUserGroup/docs/about.md

 Our events are managed on [:fontawesome-brands-meetup: Meetup](https://www.meetup.com/Python-Spokane/){target=_blank}.

+Our Code of Conduct can be found here: [Code of Conduct](code-of-conduct.md).

+Our COVID-19 policy can be found here: [COVID-19 policy](covid-policy.md).

 Our mascot is "Stan the Snake", who was introduced in a [:fontawesome-brands-youtube: talk at PyCascades](https://youtu.be/ucXfGR2DTos){target=_blank}.

-Our Code of Conduct can be found here: [Code of Conduct](code-of-conduct.md).

 <img style="max-width: 400px; max-height: 400px;" src="/img/stan.jpg">